5 min read

 - Review Apple’s Q2 Earnings Call Transcript

-- Q2 results: AAPL delivered revenue growth over 10% (largely thanks to the iPhone)
+- Q2 results: AAPL delivered revenue growth of over 10% (large thanks to the iPhone)

 - On Mac performance: “Revenue was $7.1 billion, up 22% over last year and a June quarter record.”